rgeraldes24/solc/docs/metadata.rst

 .. index:: metadata, contract verification

-The Solidity compiler automatically generates a JSON file.
+The Hyperion compiler automatically generates a JSON file.
 The file contains two kinds of information about the compiled contract:

 - How to interact with the contract: ABI, and NatSpec documentation.